o3de/o3de.org/content/docs/userguide/vegetation/procedures-adding-modifiers.md

   dynamic vegetation in &ALYlong;. '
 title: Adding Scale, Rotation, and Position Modifiers
 ---
-# Adding Scale, Rotation, and Position Modifiers<a name="dynamic-vegetation-procedures-adding-modifiers"></a>
+# Adding Scale, Rotation, and Position Modifiers {#dynamic-vegetation-procedures-adding-modifiers}

 Before you can complete this procedure, you must first [create a vegetation layer](/docs/userguide/vegetation/procedures-create-vegetation-layer.md)\.